 A wide range of factors can cause sacroiliitis or sacroiliac joint dysfunction to develop, including types of spinal arthritis such as osteoarthritis, rheumatoid arthritis and degenerative arthritis, disc degeneration, trauma such as a car accident or fall, and complications from pregnancy and childbirth.

 Do you or someone you love identify with the symptoms listed above?
 Do you worry it may be a result of sacroiliitis or sacroiliac joint dysfunction?
-Try our Condition Check Tool below and take the first step towards finding sacroiliac joint pain relief.
+Try our Treatment Finder below and take the first step toward finding sacroiliac joint pain relief.

 Our doctors are experts in finding the solutions to your sacroiliitis.
 First, in order to correctly diagnose you with sacroiliitis, a diagnostic test called a sacroiliac joint block is needed.
 Our doctors will inject medication into the joint to temporarily relieve pain.
 If the pain is relieved, diagnosis is typically certain.

 After being diagnosed, our doctors initially recommend conservative treatment, such as cortisone injections, physical therapy, or radiofrequency ablation to eliminate your sacroiliac joint pain.
 If conservative methods fail to relieve the pain, outpatient sacroiliac joint fusion surgery is the next step.

 The best surgery method for sacroiliitis is typically a sacroiliac joint fusion.
 At NJ Spine & Orthopedic, this technique can be performed in an outpatient setting, which allows for a quicker recovery process and less associated pain, compared to traditional orthopedic surgery.

 Watch a video animation of our SI Joint Fusion performed at NJSO HERE.